CRUX: The Agile Approach to External Data Integration

 More and more companies are treating their staff to project management platforms to help them work more effectively.
 Now that they have become more ubiquitous, it's odd to think organisations ever functioned without them!

 Pre-project management tools, communications were all over the place.
 Inter/intra-department emails were the default, workflows became disjointed, and data had to be collected manually.
 Now, the potential that these tools have demonstrated has businesses scratching their heads as to why we didn't embrace them sooner.

 To better explain the perks of project management tools, we will use monday.com as an example.
 Bringing positive connotations to the most dreaded day of the week, monday.com transforms the way that team members collaborate to make everyone's work lives a bit easier.

 The monday.com journey begins with a board.
 This board is fully customisable to help organisations manage their work.
 On the board, you can outline tasks and set statuses and timelines for each activity, as well as delegate tasks clearly and with ease.
 In turn, businesses can enjoy greater visibility into the progression of their tasks, as well as better control.
 This visibility could also motivate team members to get things done and always meet deadlines.

 The platform's code-free automation capabilities significantly reduces the risk of human error.
 Therefore, your team can all use the platform freely without fear of disrupting a workflow.

 One of the main selling points is the visual approach monday.com takes to displaying your projects and workflows.
-This means the information is easily digestible, enabling you to "see the bigger picture at a glance, thus making it highly actionable for your team.
+This means the information is easily digestible, enabling you to "see the picture at a glance, thus making it highly actionable for your team.